Are you expecting two? Learn the signs labor is near with twins, from spotting common symptoms to laboring at home before delivery time.

 - Drink water.

-Another symptom of labor that expecting moms feel is cramps, like the kind you might feel during a menstrual cycle.
+Another symptom of labor that expecting moms experience is cramps, like the kind you might feel during a menstrual cycle.
 If you feel abdominal pain and cramps, again, track when and how often they happen.
 Then, try the following to see if doing so relieves the discomfort:

 - Change positions.